 - 1. In application to 101.
 4 (1) of the Rules, the following requirements are to be complied with.
-[See Rule] - (1) Isolating valves are not applicable to the piping from fire pumps located in other spaces other than category A machinery spaces. - (2) In cases where suction or discharge piping penetrating machinery spaces are enclosed in a substantial steel casing, or insulated to "A-60" class standards, it is not necessary to insulate distance pieces, sea inlet valves and sea-chests.
-For this purpose, the discharge piping means piping between the emergency fire pump and the isolating valve. - (3) The method for insulating pipes to "A-60" class standards is that they are to be covered/protected in a practical manner by insulation material which is approved as a part of "A-60" class divisions in accordance with the FTP Code. - (4) Where the sea inlet valve is in the machinery space, the valve should not be a fail-close type.
+[See Rule] - (1) Any part of the fire main routed through a category A machinery space, except for short lengths of suction or discharge piping complying with 101.
+4 (1) of the Rules, shall be fitted with isolating valves outside of the space.
+The arrangements of the fire mains shall allow for fire water from the fire pumps or emergency fire pump to reach all hydrants outside of the isolated space.
+Isolating valves are not applicable to the piping from fire pumps located in spaces other than category A machinery spaces. - (2) In cases where suction or discharge piping penetrating machinery spaces are enclosed in a substantial steel casing, or insulated to "A-60" class standards, it is not necessary to insulate distance pieces, sea inlet valves and sea-chests. - (3) The method for insulating pipes to "A-60" class standards is that they are to be covered/protected in a practical manner by insulation material which is approved as a part of "A-60" class divisions in accordance with the FTP Code. - (4) Where the sea inlet valve is in the machinery space, the valve should not be a fail-close type.
 Where the sea inlet valve is in the machinery space and is not a fail-open type, measures should be taken so that the valve can be opened in the event of fire, e.g. control piping, actuating devices and/or electric cables with fire resistant protection equivalent to "A-60" class standards. - (5) In cases where main fire pumps are provided in compartments outside machinery spaces and where the emergency fire pump suction or discharge piping penetrates such compartments, the above interpretation is to be applied to the piping. - 2.
 In application to 101.
 4 (4) of the Rules, the complete interpretation of the phrase "the isolation valves shall be fitted in the fire main at the poop front in a protected position" would be that the valve should be located within an accommodation space, service spaces or control station.
 However, the valve may be located on the open deck aft of the cargo area provided that the valve is located: (2018) [See Rule] - (1) at least 5 m aft of the aft end of the aftermost cargo tank; or - (2) if the above .1 is not practical, within 5 m aft of the aft end of the aftermost cargo tank provided the valve is protected by a permanent steel obstruction. - 3.
 In applying 101.
 6 of the Rules, the minimum pressure is to be sufficient to produce a 12 m jet throw, through any adjacent hydrants, to any part of the ships referred to 401.
 5 (1) of the Rules, on passenger and cargo ships under 1,000 tonnes gross tonnage.
 [See Rule] - 4.
 In applying 101.
 7 of the Rules, Standard dimensions of flanges for the international shore connection shall be in accordance with the Table 8.8.1 of the Guidance.
 And International shore connections shall be of steel or other equivalent material and shall be designed for 1.0 MPa services.
 The flange shall have a flat face on one side and, on the other side, it shall be permanently attached to a coupling that will fit the ship's hydrant and hose.
 The connection shall be kept aboard the ship together with a gasket of any material suitable for 1.0 MPa services.
 [See Rule]